Thursday, February 6, 2025

 The Unknown Photos

 It's fun to discover family photos among our own collections or in collections that belonged to our parents or grandparents.
 We always hope to find the photos already identified, but sadly, there are always some photos totally unidentified.
 This photo is an example of the saddest type of unidentified because only the photo itself remains in tact.
-Anything was used to be on the outside edges of the photo card-stock is gone, cut away for unknown reasons.
+The photo was mounted on a heavy card-stock, but was cut away.
 Maybe facial recognition will help.
 A date based on the clothing worn by the young lady might also help.
 With the ability to easily share the photo with thousands of other people, maybe someone will recognize this young lady!

 Wednesday, September 16, 2015